What is a Naming Ceremony?

 What do Supporting Adults do in the Ceremony?

-They can make promises, do a reading or be involved in a Symbolic action like the Unity Candle if you're having any.
+They can make promises, do a reading or be involved in a Symbolic Ritual like the Unity Candle if you're having any.

 I want to say why we chose our daughter's name.
 Can we do this?